• Home

 All prices in USD for 2 adults.
 Prices vary by sailing date.
 Peak pricing applies during Singapore school holidays (June, November–December).

-My room recommendation: The Garden View with Verandah category is unique to this ship — your balcony looks directly down over Disney Imagination Garden, so you can watch shows from your private balcony with a coffee in hand.
-If budget allows, it's the sweet spot.
-If you want to keep costs down, Inside Staterooms are larger than you'd expect (up to 210 sq ft) and the virtual porthole — showing real-time ocean views with surprise Disney character pop-ups — is genuinely charming.
+Our room recommendations: The Garden View with Verandah category is unique to this ship — your balcony looks directly over Disney Imagination Garden, so you can watch shows from your own balcony with a coffee or cocktail in hand.
+If your budget allows, this is the sweet spot, and most of our team would book it again.
+If you want to keep costs down, Inside Staterooms are larger than expected (up to 210 sq ft) and the virtual porthole — showing real-time ocean views with surprise Disney character cameos — is a charming touch.
+Be aware that Garden View verandahs are slightly less private and noisier than ocean-facing verandahs (you are essentially overlooking a busy plaza); for a quieter night, an ocean-facing verandah is the better pick.
+Concierge rooms are spectacular but priced for special-occasion sailings — for a family of four, two standard rooms typically gives you more space for less money.

 Elsa Royal Suite on the Disney Adventure — Frozen-themed luxury living room with blue velvet sofa and crystal chandelier